Venika/codedit/README.md

 # Demo
 To try out the app, visit https://codedit.herokuapp.com/
 Works best in desktop browsers.
+(Heroku may take some time to load)

 # Installation
 To run the app for yourself, clone the directory.
 After that, run the following commands in terminal-